Learn how to DIY desk organize makeover to bring life back to your pen and craft storage.

-I used a water based paint for the side of the box and the inside of the smallest drawers as they had too many pen marks.
+I used water-based paint for the side of the box and the inside of the smallest drawers as they had too many pen marks.

 DIY stationery organizer idea

-I was so excited with her idea because I also have those IKEA spice organizers at home which I don’t use at the moment since my current house doesn’t have space for them.
+I was so excited about her idea because I also have those IKEA spice organizers at home which I don’t use at the moment since my current house doesn’t have space for them.

 I thought it would be a great idea to organize my washi in the smaller drawers.
-I picked up one of them up to to measure and the width fits perfects inside those small drawers.
+I picked up one of them to measure and the width fits perfectly inside those small drawers.
 Bless IKEA with their clever products!